-Our students not only enjoy the benefits of learning and studying in these state-of-the-art facilities, but do so while attending classes on one of the most beautiful college campuses in the state.
-Cuyamaca College is encircled by a protected nature preserve which makes up nearly 30% of the college campus.
-It is situated in a beautiful natural environment with magnificent panoramic mountain views while still being only minutes from downtown San Diego.
-In addition to the nature preserve, students attending Cuyamaca College also enjoy spending time at the Heritage of the Americas Museum and the Water Conservation Garden, both located on the college grounds.
+Additionally, the college is encircled by a protected nature preserve which makes up nearly 30% of the college campus.
+As well, students attending Cuyamaca College also enjoy spending time at the Heritage of the Americas Museum and the Water Conservation Garden, both located on the college's grounds.